antoinealb/antoinealb.github.io/_drafts/install_notes.markdown

 However, it only supports MBR and BIOS booting;
 if you use EFI you'll have to use another bootloader.

-The installation was quite difficult, and it took me quite a while to understand what was wrong:
+The installation was quite difficult, and it took me quite a while to understand what was wrong:local/rvm/log/1417816661_ruby-2.1.2/update_system.log’ for reading: No such file or directory
+Requirements installation failed with status:
 The BIOS would just loop on the boot device selection screen.
 I tried redoing the installation and the formatting a few times, thinking it had something to do with the MBR.
 This was by far the most time consuming part of the reinstall.